Exposed (1938 film): Plot

-Click Stewart (Glenda Farrell) is a magazine photographer.
-She is told by her editor Steve Conway (Charles D. Brown) to find an exclusive story for the magazine.
-Click discovers that a former lawyer William Reardon (Otto Kruger) who disappeared several years before is now living on the street.
+Click Stewart is a magazine photographer.
+She is told by her editor Steve Conway to find an exclusive story for the magazine.
+Click discovers that a former lawyer William Reardon who disappeared several years before is now living on the street.
 When the story and her photos are published, William Reardon sued the magazine.
 Click decides to meet with William and asks him to dismiss the lawsuit.
 William explains to Click that he quit his law practice after convicting an innocent man and sending him to the electric chair.
 William agrees to drop the lawsuit when Click offers to find the man's daughter and make restitution.
 Click learns that the man's daughter died in a car accident and persuades Betty Clarke, her actress roommate to pretend to be the man's daughter.

 William meets Betty and drops his lawsuit, with the story making the newspaper headline.
-However, Mike Romero (Bernard Nedell) who works for a gangster named Tony Mitchell (Richard Lane) knows the truth and decides to blackmail Betty.
+However, Mike Romero who works for a gangster named Tony Mitchell knows the truth and decides to blackmail Betty.
 Click plans to expose Tony Mitchell's protection racket.
 William who is now working as a lawyer again is helping Click.
 They plan to gather enough evidence of Mike's illegal activity to arrest him, with William and Click falling in love at the same time.
 When William learns that the man's real daughter is actually dead, he confronts Click who is talking to Tony Mitchell.
 William recognizes Tony as the person who framed the man he convicted.
 Later, William reconciles with Click and successfully prosecutes Tony and his man.